DanMalop/Ascimg/README.md

     ```

 2. **Ensure you have the `requirements.txt` file:**
-    `Ascimg` requires `opencv-python` and `numpy`.
+    `Ascimg` requires `opencv-python`, `numpy` and `nuitka`.
 These will be automatically installed in a virtual environment during the compilation process.
 Your `requirements.txt` file should contain:

     ```
     opencv-python